Frenvius/disneyland-mods/BepInEx/plugins/OdinPlus-OdinArchitect/README.md

 ### Crafting and smelting:

-- Advanced cooking station (Smelter for cooking raw meat, fish etc.)
+Advanced cooking station (Smelter for cooking raw meat, fish etc.)
-- New Birds House (feathers generator) - Rufio
-- New Fish Trap (raw fish generator)
+Bird's House (Feathers generator) - use Fishing Bait to fill Fish Trap (Raw Fish generator) - use Fishing Bait to fill Primitive Compost (Fishing Bait generator) - use Neck Tails and Raw Meat to fill

 ### Other: